scrabbletank/farhome-rules/rulesdoc.md

 *Requires proficiency in arcane spells, 3 Intelligence*

 Your mastery of magic has enhanced your abilities with a chosen element.
 Choose fire, cold, lightning, thunder, force, or poison.
 You may prepare 3 additional spells with a damage type matching the element.
 Spells you cast of this element ignore 1 level of resistance and you may reroll a die in the spellcasting roll.
 You add a superior die when making attribute saves against spells with that damage type.

-#### Evasion
-*Requires Agile, 3 Dexterity*

-When targeted by a area of effect attack, maneuver, or damaging spell you may spend up to 3 AP, moving 1 tile per AP spent.
-This movement does not trigger opportunity attacks and you take no effect from the spell if you are able to leave its area of effect.

 #### Enduring Concentration
 *Requires 2 Stamina*